docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image49.png "Buttons Check in and Cancel checkout"%}

+#List of values

+DocDokuPLM allows you to predefine values of attributes, called list of values, you will then be able to use as attributes for a document, a part or a template.
+To create or edit values, click on the following icon shown on the templates page :

+{% image /assets/images/documentation/dev/edit_lov.png "Button Lists of values"%}

+For example, you can create attributes values dedicated for colors.

+{% image /assets/images/documentation/dev/en/image56.png "Lists of values window"%}

+Once saved, the list is accessible through the Attributes tab of the template or entity detail window.
+By attributing a list of values to a template or entity, you create a new instance of this list.

+{% image /assets/images/documentation/dev/en/image57.png "List of values selection"%}

+You will not be able to :

+* delete a list of values which has instances
+* edit an instance of list of values

 #Files Management

 A click on the following icon opens the details window of a document or a part or a template at the Files tab.